 2015 ranks as the Willamette Valley's warmest viticultural vintage on record.
 The wines are appropriately robust, but have a liveliness and purity to them that belies the heat.
 Easily my favorite of the hot vintages.
-I find the 2015 Whistling Ridge Pinot Noir and Fir Crest Pinot Noirs to be delicious currently.
-The Durant vineyard is a touch more closed, and a definite hold for me.
+I find the 2015 vineyard designate Pinot Noirs to be delicious currently.
+The Fir Crest is in an open place, floral and deep on the nose.
+The Whistling Ridge, is layered and just a great bottle of wine.
+The Durant vineyard is a touch more closed, and a hold for me.
 All three of the single vineyards are wines that I am confident will last 10 to 15 years.
-The 2015 Willamette Valley is pretty and youthful, with structure and spiced red fruit.
+The 2015 Willamette Valley is pretty and youthful, with structure and spiced red fruit that is a touch more austere than the vineyard designates.
 It should continue to evolve and be best in 3-4 years.

-Currently, I prefer the Chardonnays on day 2 or 3 after opening, but feel they will be best between 2020-2025.
+Currently, I prefer the Chardonnays on day 2 after opening, but feel they will be best between 2020-2025.
+The Durant is richer with dense aromatics of the sea, orchards, and wheat/grain fields.
+The Richard's has an almost oily smoky nose upon opening, but with air and time really evolves into a world class glass of Chardonnay(1-3 hours in a decanter or overnight).
 The Whistling Ridge Blanc should reward patience, and while its very enjoyable now, the best opportunity for a superlative experience will be between 2022-2025.
-The Clover Pinot Gris bottling is in a lovely space, and I recommend drinking any time.
+Seriously, don't cheat yourself, this is something you should have and be sitting on for a few years.